galasa-dev/galasa.dev/src/markdown-pages/docs/managers/zos-manager.md

 <details><summary>Read the content of an existing sequential data set</summary>

 Create a new *IZosDataset* object representing an existing sequential data set.
-If the data set exists, retrieve the content:
+If the data set exists, retrieve the content in text mode:

 ```
 @ZosImage(imageTag="A")